Hi there, new friend who Googled “pros and cons of life in France” or something similar.

-The long version is really really long, and frankly, it’s way too early to tell how this will all play out over time.
-Life doesn’t perfect itself just because you’re in a new country that has much much better cheese.
+The long version is really long, and frankly, it’s way too early to tell how this will all play out over time.
+Regardless of the pros and cons, life doesn’t perfect itself just because you’re in a new country that has much much better cheese.
 There are tradeoffs.
-Mexican food for example.

 I don’t speak good French.
 My French has gotten a lot better since I got here, but it’s pretty weak, partly because I spend all my time holed up in my studio working, and not out talking to French people.

 Our kids, as implied above, speak accentless French.
 French is not the most useful language for Americans, but any second language changes the basic structures of a child’s brain in very positive ways.

 1. Fantastic facilities. our kids are in a 3-room schoolhouse for ages 3-6, room to play inside and out, and well-laid out roomy classrooms with lots of specialized corners to play and learn.
 The littler ones have these adorable nap-rooms with lines of bunk beds.

 2. Fantastic teachers.
 They never appear rattled, and are always kind.
 The kids learn excellent self-control and still have fun.